 The latest discovery raised fears that even more bodies could be dumped into the Setit, known in Ethiopia as the Tekeze.
 The refugees say the corpses found in recent days have been bloated and drained of color.
 Some had been mutilated, they say, including with severed genitals, gouged eyes and a missing limb.
 Others were found with their hands bound or had gunshot wounds.

-Two bodies were pulled out on Friday and four more on Saturday, according to the Tigray League, a newly created group of Tigrayan refugees in Sudan's Kassala province.
+Two bodies were pulled out on Friday and four more on Saturday, according to the Tigray League, a newly created group of Tigrayan refugees in Sudan’s Kassala and al-Qadarif provinces.
 It helps other refugees who fled the conflict to Sudan, and has also helped search for and bury the bodies.

 The six bodies, like the previous ones, were buried in graves dug by refugees in the border village of Wad el-Hilu on the Sudanese side of the river.